Bender97/WaffleAndRange/README.md

 @inproceedings{fusaro2024iros,
-  title={Exploiting Local Features and Range Images for Small Data Real-Time Point Cloud Semantic Segmentation}, author={Fusaro, Daniel and Mosco, Simone and Pretto, Alberto}, booktitle={IROS}, year={2024}
+  title={Exploiting Local Features and Range Images for Small Data Real-Time Point Cloud Semantic Segmentation}, author={Fusaro, Daniel and Mosco, Simone and Pretto, Alberto}, booktitle={2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)}, year={2024}
 }

-// our paper has been accepted for publication at IROS 2024
+// our paper has been accepted for publication at IROS 2024 [arXiv](https://arxiv.org/pdf/2410.10510)
 ```